elbarto83/orm-validator/README.md

 ### Models Validations Services

-`EllipseSynergie\OrmValidator\BaseModel` will automaticly use Validation Service of your model when validate data from inside the model or from the Observer.
-You MUST create a Validation Service for each of your `EllipseSynergie\OrmValidator\BaseModel` models.
+`EllipseSynergie\OrmValidator\Eloquent\BaseModel` will automaticly use Validation Service of your model when validate data from inside the model or from the Observer.
+You MUST create a Validation Service for each of your `EllipseSynergie\OrmValidator\Eloquent\BaseModel` models.

 For example, if you have a Account model, you must create a validation service in the file `app/models/Validation/Account.php` :